Sarah Gillespie

-Sarah Gillespie is a British American singer songwriter and writer based in London.
-She has four albums, known for combining poetic lyrics with folk, blues and elements of jazz.
-Her debut collection of poetry, Queen Ithaca Blues, was published by Albion Beatnik Press.
-Gillespie's fourth album, Wishbones, was arranged and co-produced by Mercury nominated pianist and composer Kit Downes.
-Her band features Kit Downes - organ and piano, James Maddren - drums, Ruth Goller - bass, Chris Montague - guitar and special guest Laura Jurd - trumpet.
-Wishbones was launched at the Southbank Centre's Purcell Room on October 29, 2018.
-During the lockdown of 2020, Gillespie launched her Create Now Academy delivering mentoring programs and workshops for women songwriters.
+Sarah Gillespie is a British-American singer-songwriter, poet and producer known for her blend of poetic lyrics with folk, blues, and jazz influences.
+She has released five albums, which have received critical acclaim.
+Gillespie has collaborated with prominent jazz musicians including Chris Montague, Mercury prize nominated Kit Downes, Laura Jurd, James Maddren, and Ruth Goller.
+Her style is often compared to Bob Dylan and Tom Waits.
+Her work extends into arts education and advocacy: she founded the Create Now Academy in 2020 to mentor women in songwriting and creativity, and in 2025 launched the non-profit initiative She Writes Songs, with events in the United States and the United Kingdom.

+Her debut poetry collection, Queen Ithaca Blues, was published by Albion Beatnik Press.

 Biography

 Sarah Gillespie was born in London to an American mother and British father.
-On her mother's side Gillespie is related to CIA London Station chief Cleveland Cram and Irish politician Richard Mulcahy.
 She grew up in Norfolk, interspersed with numerous trips to Minnesota where she listened to Bessie Smith, Bob Dylan, Cole Porter and early blues and jazz.
 From the age of four, Gillespie composed songs on piano, and then at 13 began playing guitar.
 At 18, she moved to the US, busking in the streets and playing gigs.

 On returning to London, she gained a first class degree in Film and Literature and an MA in Politics and Philosophy from Goldsmiths, University of London.
-Gillespie's albums Stalking Juliet (2009), In the Current Climate (2011) Glory Days (2013) Wishbones (2018) and her anti war narrative suite The War on Trevor (2012) have all been praised by critics.